Depending on where you grew up, you may not have realised that CCTV has had a massive impact and presence in society for decades.

 Let’s take a look at some of the most surveilled cities in Europe:

 - London – this comes as no surprise to anyone who has been to the capital of the United Kingdom.
-London is one of the most highly surveilled cities in the world, and has almost 70 CCTV cameras per 1000 people in the city.
+London has almost 70 CCTV cameras per 1000 people in the city, andis one of the most highly surveilled cities in the world.

 - Berlin – the second city in Europe is a significant step down with nearer 12 CCTV cameras per 1000 people.
 This is still a large amount but with around 3.6 million population as opposed to London’s 9 million (approximate), the difference is staggering.